- All-new 3-row full-size SUV

 Supporting each corner are wheel and tire packages ranging from 20 to 22 inches.
 On the safety/driver-assist front, Grand Wagoneer pops right out of the box with a full suite of standard driver and safety assists.
 These include 360-surround-view cameras, ParkSense automatic parking system, adaptive cruise control, forward collision warning with automatic emergency braking, lane departure warning and lane-keeping assist, rear-parking sensors with automatic braking, hill-start assist, automatic high-beam assist, blind-spot monitoring, and rear cross-traffic alert.

 However, the overall look, as with the original Grand Wagoneer, is slab-sided and boxy in order to accommodate the 3-row seating.
-The original model, though, had more a station-wagon appearance with thin pillars and a more sculpted hood.
+The original model, though, had more of a station wagon appearance with thin pillars and a more sculpted hood.
 The new model eschews the original’s faux exterior woodgrain.

 How much will the 2022 Grand Wagoneer cost?